CS196Illinois/FA25-Group12/README.md

 - beta: Stock's Sensitivity to the market

-Modern Portfolio Theory (MPT), balancing the tradeoff between expected return and risk (volatility) in a portfolio of assets.
+Modern Portfolio Theory (MPT), balancing the expected return and risk in a portfolio of assets.